heygrady/blog/pages/2017-07-02-deploying-travis/index.md

 git push origin master
 ```

 At this point, Travis should pick up your changes, test, build and deploy your project.
+If you have any troubles, you will need to push changes to your master branch to trigger a new travis build.

 ## What's next?
 - [Enabling and requiring proper linting](../enable-linting)